jenkinsci/sse-gateway-plugin/README.md

 npm install --save @jenkins-cd/sse-gateway
 ```

+# Requirements

+This plugin requires Jenkins version 2.2 or later.

+2.2+ is needed because it supports Servlet 3 asynchronous requests, which are needed for Server Sent Events.

 # Usage

 The API is quite simple, allowing you to `subscribe` to (and `unsubscribe` from) Jenkins event